 Teri Klein, Ph.D.

-Teri Klein, Ph.D. is Professor in the Departments of Biomedical Data Sciences and Medicine / Division of Biomedical Informatics Research at Stanford University.
-She is Co-Principal Investigator of PharmGKB, a pharmacogenomics knowledge resource that annotates pharmacogenetic variants, curates drug dosing guidelines and FDA drug labels, summarizes important pharmacogenomics literature, and enables consortia, and, Co-Principal Investigator of CPIC, a pharmacogenetics consortium for the creation, curation and dissemination of peer-reviewed, evidence-based pharmacogenetics clinical practice guidelines.
+Teri E. Klein, Ph.D. is Professor in the Departments of Biomedical Data Sciences and Medicine (Division of Biomedical Informatics Research) and Genetics (by courtesy) at Stanford University.
+She is Co-Principal Investigator of PharmGKB, a pharmacogenomics knowledge resource that annotates pharmacogenetic variants, curates drug dosing guidelines and FDA drug labels, summarizes important pharmacogenomics literature, and enables consortia, Co-Principal Investigator of CPIC, a pharmacogenetics consortium for the creation, curation and dissemination of peer-reviewed, evidence-based pharmacogenetics clinical practice guidelines, Co-Principal Investigator of PharmCAT, a tool for software tool to extract guideline variants from a genetic dataset, interpret the variant alleles, and generate a report with genotype-based prescribing recommendations which can be used to inform treatment decisions, and, Co-Principal Investigator for the ClinGen, a central resource that defines the clinical relevance of genes and variants for use in precision medicine and research.

 Josephine Johnston, L.L.B, M.B.H.L

-Josephine Johnston, L.L.B, M.B.H.L is Director of Research and a Research Scholar at the Hastings Center.
+Josephine Johnston, L.L.B, M.B.H.L is a Senior Research Scholar at the Hastings Center and Associate Professor in the Bioethics Center at University of Otago.
 Trained in law and bioethics, Ms. Johnston has led several projects on ELSI issues related to prenatal genetic testing, gene editing, and newborn sequencing.
 She is an expert on the ethical, legal, and policy implications of biomedical technologies, particularly as used in human reproduction, psychiatry, genetics, and neuroscience.